Morocco earthquake

 A deadly 6.8-magnitude earthquake struck western Morocco on September 8, 2023.
 The epicenter was in the High Atlas mountains, causing enormous damage and widespread collapse of buildings in several provinces and in the city of Marrakesh.
 The earthquake was the strongest to hit the region in 120 years and has affected the lives of more than 300,000 people, led to the deaths of nearly 3,000 people and injured approximately 5,700.

 Aftershocks continued to rattle the region in the weeks following the earthquake, and many families were left with no other option than to live and sleep outside.
 Women and children are particularly vulnerable to sleeping outdoors – exposed to the elements, wild dogs and the risk of violence, including gender-based violence (GBV).
 In the mountains, night time temperatures can drop below freezing.
-Food, water and shelter are urgent priorities.
+Food, water and shelter were urgent priorities.

 The AHP response